evolentDelight/Task-Tracker-CLI/README.md

 > - taskData.json
 >
 > To continue using the program with the created tasks or to delete these files, you must remember the folder/directory where you ran the program.
 And run the terminal program there.
+> To keep it simple, you should run the application in the same folder/directory where you placed the main application files.

 Using the keyword
 `task-cli`